-As prom and graduation season begins, It is important for parents to speak to their teenagers about the dangers of drinking and driving.
-While our children’s safety is most important, parents who allow underage drinkers to consume alcohol in their home should also learn about their own potential social host liability under Massachusetts law.
+As prom and graduation season begins, parents are asked to speak to their teenagers about the dangers of drinking and driving.

 But many people are unaware of their responsibilities under the Massachusetts social host responsibility law.
-Parents, teens and others who provide alcohol to teens and allow teens to consume alcohol in their home may face serious consequences, including imprisonment and fines.
+Anyone who provide alcohol to teens and allow them to consume alcohol in their home may face serious consequences, including imprisonment and fines.

 “Safety is the most important point in any conversation about drinking and driving,” said Boston attorney David W. White.
 “It is particularly important that parents have zero tolerance for underage drinking in their homes, and obviously they must not supply any alcohol to minors.
 Providing even a small amount of alcohol to an underage drinker may result in a large civil judgment if it contributes to an accident.”